 When to use visitor behaviour to trigger a website feedback form

-Certain feedback forms are more effective when shown to a specific audience.
+Certain feedback forms are simply more effective when shown to a specific audience.
 Like in our earlier example of the webshop and the delivery options.
-In that scenarion, the goal was to research why customers were abandoning their baskets, which essentially boils down to exit intent.
-If this form had been shown to everyone on the site, the insights would have been watered down with feedback from irrelevant customers who are already happy with the available options.
+In that scenario, the goal was to research why customers were abandoning their baskets, which essentially boils down to exit intent.

 Which page should you place your feedback form on?

-In short: Make sure that the context of when you’re showing your feedback form makes sense!
+In short: Make sure that the context of when you’re showing your feedback form makes sense.

 Which questions should I ask in my website feedback form?